nats-io/nats-site/content/blog/getting-started-nats-ws.md

         for await (const msg of sub) handle(msg)
       })();

-      // Now we can send a couple requests to that subject.
+      // Now we can send a couple of requests to that subject.
 Note how we
       // are encoding the string data on request and decoding the reply
       // message data.
       let rep = await nc.request("echo", sc.encode("Hello!"));